VIR-AJL-Team-BHA/Team-BHA/README.md

    |Number of Epochs|10|

    These hyperparameters were chosen after evaluating validation loss trends and accuracy improvements across different settings.
-3. **Training Approach**
+4. **Training Approach**

-    Since ResNet-18 has been pre-trained on ImageNet, we leverage transfer learning by:
+    Since ResNet-18 has been pre-trained on ImageNet, we leverage transfer learning:

-     1. Freezing the early layers to retain general feature extraction capabilities.
+     **Step 1.** Freezing the early layers to retain general feature extraction capabilities.

-     2. Fine-tuning the FC layers to specialize in skin condition classification.
+     **Step 2.** Fine-tuning the FC layers to specialize in skin condition classification.

     The training process involves:
      - <ins>Foward pass:</ins> compute model predictions on batches of images.
      - <ins>Loss computation:</ins> measure how far predictions are from actual labels.
      - <ins>Backpropagation:</ins> update weights using Adam optimizer.
      - <ins>Epoch evaluation:</ins> track loss over epochs to monitor model convergence.
-4. **Reason for Approach**
+6. **Reason for Approach**

    *Why Transfer Learning?*
     * Faster convergence and better generalization than training from scratch.